Schärding: Religion

 The residents are predominantly Roman Catholic, at 83.5 percent of the entire town population.
-The second largest religious community is Muslim with 5.0 percent of the population.
+The second largest religious community is Islam with 5.0 percent of the population.
 Lutherans make up 2.8 percent, whereas; 5.6 percent have no religious affiliation.

 In popular culture

-The asteroid 178243 Schaerding was named in its honour by its discoverer, Richard Gierlinger, who calls Schärding his hometown.
+The asteroid 178243 Schaerding was named in the town's honour by its discoverer, Richard Gierlinger, who calls Schärding his hometown.